mozilla/tofino/README.md

-Even though the user agent and content services are reused between multiple browser instances, they don't outlive their parent process by default when it exits in non-packaged builds, to ease development.
-To have them kept alive even when there are no more clients left, pass `-- services:keep-alive` as an argument to the `npm start` and `npm run dev` npm commands.
-Alternatively, `npm run serve` will start these services standalone for finer lifetime control.
+Even though the user agent and content services are reused between multiple browser instances, they don't outlive their parent process by default when it exits, to ease development.
+To have them kept alive even when there are no more clients left, `npm run serve` will start these services standalone for finer lifetime control.

 ## Testing